haolian9/sting.nvim/readme.md

-this plugin tries to provide intuitive apis for quickfix/location list
+an opinionated way to use quickfix/location list

 ## usages